alexcurnow96/Task-Nest-Project/README.md

 - Amy Richardson's worksheets and files that were made to help us with this project.
 - Mark Briscoe's SME sessions
 - Martin and Roo MacArthur and John Rearden from the Coding Coach Sessions

+## Final Messages
+Thank you to my cohort for their support.
+Special thanks go to Chris and Helen for answering every message and team huddle whenever I needed them.
+We got each other through this!

+To Amy, you have held me together throughout these sixteen weeks.
+Thank you for everything you have done for us - especially your messages and calls when I have felt like this course was not for me!
+I hope the others you help on their journey appreciate you as much as you deserve.

+To Mark, I have said it before, and I will say it again - you are THE expert!
+Thank you for your wisdom and your ability to make us all feel so at ease, even if we are learning some crazy concepts!

+To Martin, John, and Roo.
+I will never understand how you can so calmly fix all my problems!
+Thank you for fixing my database issues.
+I will now never touch my models again!

+And finally, to Code Institute... thank you for the opportunity to be taught by such awesome people.
+And for providing every thing I could need to believe in myself.